PKU-YuanGroup/ProLLaMA/README.md

 </h5>

 ## 📣 News
+* [2025/01/07] Update some training codes for easier usage.
+Details in Logs.
 * [2025/01/01] We propose [HME](https://github.com/Lyu6PosHao/HME), a multimodal multitask Chemical LLMs.
 * [2024/07/17] Update a new version of the paper.
 * [2024/06/27] Release the codes for pretraining (Stage1) and instruction_tuning (Stage2).
 See [here](https://github.com/PKU-YuanGroup/ProLLaMA?tab=readme-ov-file#%EF%B8%8Fquick-train).